MicrosoftDocs/fabric-docs/docs/onelake/onelake-shortcuts.md

 ### Dataverse shortcuts (preview)

 Dataverse direct integration with Microsoft Fabric enables organizations to extend their Dynamics 365 enterprise applications and business processes into Fabric.
-The **View in Microsoft Fabric** feature built into the PowerApps maker portal, makes all your Dynamics 365 data available for analysis in Microsoft Fabric.
+The **View in Microsoft Fabric** feature, which is built into the PowerApps maker portal, makes all your Dynamics 365 data available for analysis in Microsoft Fabric.
 For more information, see [Dataverse direct integration with Microsoft Fabric](https://go.microsoft.com/fwlink/?linkid=2245037).

 > [!NOTE]
 > Dataverse shortcuts can't be created through the Fabric UX.
 They must be created through the PowerApps maker portal.

-*Authorization:*
+#### Authorization

-Dataverse shortcuts utilize a delegated authorization model.
-In this model, the shortcut creator specifies a credential for the Dataverse shortcut and all access to that shortcut will be authorized using that credential.
-The supported delegated credential type is Organizational account(OAuth2).
-The organizational account must have permissions to access data in Dataverse Managed Lake
+Dataverse shortcuts use a delegated authorization model.
+In this model, the shortcut creator specifies a credential for the Dataverse shortcut and all access to that shortcut is authorized using that credential.
+The supported delegated credential type is Organizational account (OAuth2).
+The organizational account must have permissions to access data in Dataverse Managed Lake.

 > [!NOTE]
 > Service Principals are currently not supported for Dataverse shortcut authorization.